 In December 2017, the Company granted to Steven Kriegsman, Chief Executive Officer, 387,597 shares of restricted common stock, pursuant to the 2008 Plan.
 This restricted stock vests in equal annual instalments over three years.
 The fair value of the restricted stock is based on the market price of the Company's shares on the grant date less the par value received as consideration.
 The fair value of the restricted stock on the grant date was \$679,000.
 In December 2016, the Company granted to Steven Kriegsman, Chief Executive Officer, 387,597 shares of restricted common stock, pursuant to the 2008 Plan.
 This restricted stock vests in equal annual instalments over three years.
 The fair value of the restricted stock is based on the market price of the Company's shares on the grant date less the par value received as consideration.
 The fair value of the restricted stock on the grant date was \$1,000,000.
-The Company recorded an employee stock-based compensation expense for restricted stock of \$56,267 and \$137,766 respectively, for the quarters ended March 31, 2020 and 2019.
-As of March 31, 2020, there remained approximately \$160,000 of unrecognized compensation expense related to the vesting of these shares.
+The Company recorded stock-based compensation expense for restricted stock of \$56,267 for the quarter ended March 31, 2020.
+All shares had fully vested as of December 31, 2020.
+No restricted stock was granted in 2021 nor 2020.